maxaudron/py-ts-api/README.md

 Install dependencies
     `pip install -r requirements.txt`

-You are now ready to run the API in a development enviroment with `./app.py` if you are only using it in private this may be ok but for heavier usage i highly recommend deploying it to a preduction enviroment.
+You are now ready to run the API in a development enviroment with `./app.py` if you are only using it in private this may be ok but for heavier usage i highly recommend deploying it to a production environment.
 For more details on that refer to the [Flask documentation](http://flask.pocoo.org/docs/0.12/deploying/#deployment)

 ### Usage